Nergal: Later relevance

 Nergal is mentioned in the Book of Kings as the deity of the city of Cuth (Kutha): "And the men of Babylon made Succoth-benoth, and the men of Cuth made Nergal" (2 Kings, 17:30).
 According to the rabbinic tradition, he was associated with the image of a foot or a rooster.

+Scholars identify the god referred to by the late antique Christian writer Jacob of Serugh as the "lord with his dogs," whom he describes as one of the deities worshipped in the strongly pagan city of Harran, as a localized form of Nergal.
+This epithet likely dates to the Parthian period, during which Nergal became iconographically associated with dogs due to Iranian notions of the dog as an underworld guardian.

 In Mandaean cosmology, the name for Mars is Nirig (ࡍࡉࡓࡉࡂ), a derivative of Nergal, which is a part of a recurrent pattern of Mandaean names of celestial bodies being derived from names of Mesopotamian deities.

-Victorian lexicographer E. Cobham Brewer asserted that the name of Nergal, who he identified as "the most common idol of ancient Phoenicians, Indians and Persians", meant "dunghill cock".
+Victorian lexicographer E. Cobham Brewer asserted that the name of Nergal, whom he identified as "the most common idol of ancient Phoenicians, Indians and Persians", meant "dunghill cock".
 This translation is incorrect in the light of modern research, as Nergal's name most likely was understood as "Lord of the big city", his emblematic animals were bulls and lions, while chickens were unknown in Mesopotamia prior to the ninth century BCE based on archeological data, and left behind no trace in cuneiform sources.